Seven deadly snakes in Thailand and how to spot them

-As snakes seek warm, dry shelter during the rainy season, encounters in residential areas increase significantly.
-Knowing which species are venomous and how to distinguish them is important and might be life-saving information.
+As snakes seek warm, dry shelter during the rainy season, chances of meeting one increase significantly.
+Knowing which species are venomous is important and might be life-saving information.

-While many suggest that a snake's head shape or body pattern could indicate venom, this categorisation has proven unreliable, as snakes with similar characteristics can be either venomous or harmless.
+If you meet a snake and are unsure if it is venomous, experts advise remaining calm, maintaining a safe distance, and calling for professional help through the emergency hotline 199.

-Jessada Denduangboripant, a professor at the Faculty of Science, Chulalongkorn University, advised that it is better to remember the seven venomous snake types often encountered in Thailand.
+In case of a snake bite, try to remember the snake's characteristics for medical identification, remain as still as possible and immediately call the emergency medical services at 1669 or contact the nearest hospital.

 Here are Thailand's seven venomous snakes: